sulu/sulu/UPGRADE.md

 ### LocationBundle

-The configuration of the location bundle has changed.
+The LocationBundle was cleaned up and therefor the configuration of the bundle was changed:

 __Before:__